Marnonel6/EKF_SLAM_from_scratch/nuturtle_description/README.md

 # Nuturtle  Description
-URDF files for Nuturtle <Name Your Robot>
+URDF files for Nuturtle `Parrot-beaked` tortoise
 * `ros2 launch nuturtle_description load_one.launch.py color:=<color>` to see the `<color>` robot in rviz.
 * `ros2 launch nuturtle_description load_all.launch.xml` to see four copies of the robot in rviz.
 ![](images/rviz.png)